KerstinJantke/ConsTarget/README.md

 <img src="man/figures/README-plot.png" width="666" style="display: block; margin: auto;" />

-In our example, the Mean Protection Gap across 10 ecoregions is 25% at the 30% conservation target level.
+In our example, protection of the 10 ecoregion ranges from 0 to 49%.
+At the 30% conservation target level, Mean Protection Gap across these ecoregions is 25% .

 __Example output for calculating Mean Target Achievement for a 50% conservation target:__